PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries_and_autoscale/README.md

 ## Usage

+### NAT Gateway Option

+There are two use cases supported in this example.
+You can select your preferred use case by using the applicable `tfvars` file for your use case.

+- `example-natgw-lambda-vpc.tfvars` - with NAT Gateway presented in topology, where NAT Gateway is used for Lambda working in VPC for autoscaling group and for VM-Series instances, which for untrust interfaces don't have public IP
+- `example-no-natgw-lambda-no-vpc.tfvars` - without NAT Gateway, where Lambda is not working in VPC and each VM-Series instance in autoscaling group has untrust interface with public IP

+### Deployment Steps

 1. Copy `example-no-natgw-lambda-no-vpc.tfvars` or `example-natgw-lambda-vpc.tfvars` into `terraform.tfvars`
 2. Review `terraform.tfvars` file, especially with lines commented by ` # TODO: update here`
 3. Initialize Terraform: `terraform init`